brandonbrown/DWA/ClassContent/Module-1-ClassOverview/FAQ.md

 Plan for everything, even AWS or Github going down.
 If your project relies heavily on this third-party API, having a dooms-day plan is critical.

 ---

-**How can I plan for my project’s timeline beyond this class?**

-You may reach out to your future instructors at any point during this class:

-DWA: Christopher Chapman and Joseph Cavagna

-Project and Portfolio VII: Jerry Jones